 In 1942, 21-year-old Rosanell Eaton took a twohour mule ride to a courthouse in North Carolina to register to vote.
 She recited the preamble to the Constitution from memory and passed a literacy test.
 She was one of the few blacks to be able to vote in the Jim Crow era.
 But in 2013, after voting for 70 years, she became a casualty of North Carolina's new voter-ID law because the name on her voterregistration card (Rosanell Eaton) did not match the name on her driver's license (Rosa Johnson Eaton).
 In early 2015, Eaton tried to match her documents.
 She made 11 trips to various agencies - the DMV, two Social Security offices, and several banks.
-"It was really stressful and difficult, [a] headache and expensive," she said. - Excerpted/adapted from article by Ari Berman dreds of bills to restrict voting.
-These laws will be in effect for the 2016 election.
-They include strict photo ID requirements, significant reductions to early voting, and limits on same-day registration.
+"It was really stressful and difficult, [a] headache and expensive," she said.

+- Excerpted/adapted from an article by Ari Berman in <www.thenation.com>. across the U.S. began introducing bills to restrict voting.
+These laws include strict photo ID requirements, restrictions to early and mail-in voting, and limits on same-day registration.

-Although each state's laws are different, they all have something in common - a disproportionate impact on communities of color and the poor.
-According to studies at UMass and the Brennan Center for Justice, the more a state saw increases in minority and low-income voter turnout in the 2008 election, the more likely it was to push laws cutting back on voting rights.
+Although each state's laws are different, they all have something in common: they affect communities of color and people living in poverty more than they affect other people.
+Researchers at UMass and the Brennan Center for Justice studied the problem.
+They found that if a state had increases in minority and low-income voter turnout in the 2008 election, then the state was more likely to push for laws cutting back on voting rights.
 Let's examine how.